One-Query Quantum Algorithms for the Index-$q$ Hidden Subgroup Problem: Common applications of the quantum Fourier transform

 The parenthesized expression is the inner product of $ \rho \vert_H $ with the trivial representation of $H$, where $ \rho \vert_H $ is the restriction of $\rho$ to $H$.
-Thus, we obtain $ \ket{ \tilde{\psi}_4 } = \frac{1}{ \sqrt{ \abs{ H^\perp } } } \sum_{ \rho \in H^\perp } \ket{ \rho } $, where $ H^\perp \le \hat{G} $ is the subgroup comprising all characters $\rho$ of $G$ that are trivial on $H$ (i.e. $ \rho \left( H \right) = 1 $).
+Thus, we obtain $ \ket{ \tilde{\psi}_4 } = \frac{1}{ \sqrt{ \abs{ H^\perp } } } \sum_{ \rho \in H^\perp } \rho \left( a \right) \ket{ \rho } $, where $ H^\perp \le \hat{G} $ is the subgroup comprising all characters $\rho$ of $G$ that are trivial on $H$ (i.e. $ \rho \left( H \right) = 1 $).

-\item Measure $ \ket{ \tilde{\psi}_4 } $ in the computational basis (indexed by $\hat{G}$), and get an element of $H^\perp$. \end{enumerate} If we repeat the process sufficiently many times, we can recover $ H^\perp $, and hence $H$, with high probability.
-For a detailed analysis of the information about $H$ obtained from $t$ queries of the Shor--Kitaev algorithm, see Section 2.5 of \cite{cohen2024optimization}.
+\item Measure $ \ket{ \tilde{\psi}_4 } $ in the computational basis (indexed by $\hat{G}$), and get an element of $H^\perp$ (all such elements are obtained with equal probability). \end{enumerate} If we repeat the process sufficiently many times, we can recover $ H^\perp $, and hence $H$, with high probability.
+For a detailed analysis of the information about $H$ obtained from $t$ queries of the Shor--Kitaev algorithm, see Section IV.C of \cite{cohen2024optimization}.